kaustubhad/fastman/README.md

 ```
 ![](https://github.com/kaustubhad/fastman/blob/main/plots/cmd6.png)

 Now we move on to the next annotation modifier ```annotationWinMb```.
 Instead of annotating the top SNP in every chromosome, if we want to annotate the top SNP within our chosen megabase window, then this is the modifier for us.
-Now, lets specify a 5 megabase window.
+Now, lets specify a 5-megabase window.
 ```
 CairoPNG("cmd10.png", width=10, height=6, units="in", res=300)
 fastman(m, annotatePval=1E-5, annotationWinMb=5)